-We'll prepare an annual progress report for the Minister for Families and Communities and Disability Inclusion and the NSW Disability Council.
+We'll prepare an annual progress report for the Minister for Families and Communities and Disability Inclusion and Disability Council NSW.

-The report will use progress measures identified in the action tables.
+The report will use progress measures identified in the actions table.
 This report is published on our website and progress is reported each year to the Inclusion (Disability) Advisory Panel.